Gabyp05/Gabyp05/README.md

-- 👋 Hi, I’m @Gabyp05
+- 👋 Hi, I’m Gabriela Patiño

-- 🌱 I’m currently learning c++ & python
-- 💞️ I’m looking to collaborate on ...
+- 🌱 I am an IT student, I have basic knowledge in C++, HTML, SQL

+- 💞️ I want to be part of a company that allows me to start building my experience in the world of technology

 - 📫 How to reach me gabyapd05@gmail.com
 IG: gabyp05
+WhatsApp: +5804142931360

 <!---
 Gabyp05/Gabyp05 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.